Dahyna-Martinez/Agents-and-Task-Management/README.md

 - 4.Select next to show the next state choosen by the algorithm for the soltion.
 - 5.Once finished a different pop up will appear informing that goal has been reached.

-Programing assigment 2
+## Programing assigment 2

-Go to GUI folder in the project
+Go to GUI folder in the project.

 To run exercise 2.11:

-1.Select vacuum_agent.py, code may ask you to download packages.
+- 1.Select vacuum_agent.py, code may ask you to download packages.

-2.If download packages fails, Run the program anyways.
+- 2.If download packages fails, Run the program anyways.

-3.In the GUI select which location is dirty and press next to activate the agent.
+- 3.In the GUI select which location is dirty and press next to activate the agent.
+-
 To run exercise 2.14 no memeory state:

-1.Select xy_vacuum_environment_no_state.py code may ask you to download packages.
+- 1.Select xy_vacuum_environment_no_state.py code may ask you to download packages.

-2.If download packages fails, Run the program anyways.
+- 2.If download packages fails, Run the program anyways.

-3.In the GUI select which location is dirty and which locations have walls.
+- 3.In the GUI select which location is dirty and which locations have walls.

-4.Press next to activate the agent, unless you wish to automate the code press the auto button.
+- 4.Press next to activate the agent, unless you wish to automate the code press the auto button.

 To run exercise 2.14 memeory state:

-1.Select xy_vacuum_environment_with_state.py code may ask you to download packages.
+- 1.Select xy_vacuum_environment_with_state.py code may ask you to download packages.
-2.If download packages fails, Run the program anyways.
+- 2.If download packages fails, Run the program anyways.
-3.In the GUI select which location is dirty and which locations have walls.
+- 3.In the GUI select which location is dirty and which locations have walls.
-4.Press next to activate the agent, unless you wish to automate the code press the auto button.
+- 4.Press next to activate the agent, unless you wish to automate the code press the auto button.

 # `aima-python` [![Build Status](https://travis-ci.org/aimacode/aima-python.svg?branch=master)](https://travis-ci.org/aimacode/aima-python) [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/aimacode/aima-python)